wp-plugins/wp-special-textboxes/readme.txt

 == Upgrade Notice ==

+= 3.8.55 =
+Now the plugin codes are using __Wordpress 3.0+__ standards (PHP5 only).
+Wordpress Settings API are used.
+Now the plugin uses "resources saving technology" for saving server resources in blog runtime mode.
 = 3.7.52 =
 Language pack is updated.
 Czech by [Stanislav Čihák](http://www.abacomp.cz/) are added.
 = 3.7.51 =